DepledgeLab/DRUMMER/README.md

 - each read has a single (primary) alignment.
 All secondary/supplemental alignments have been filtered out
 - each read is aligned against the correct transcript sequence (transcriptome analysis only)

 The choice of alignment & filtering parameters for generated the input sorted.bam files will always be context dependent.
 For instance, our work on [mapping the locations of m6A modifications on the adenovirus Ad5 transcriptome](https://www.biorxiv.org/content/10.1101/865485v1) required careful filtering of sequence alignments due to the preence of numerous overlapping transcripts that shared the same 5' and/or 3' ends.
-Following a detailed [characterization of the Adenovirus AD5 transcriptome](https://www.biorxiv.org/content/10.1101/2019.12.13.876037v1), we subequently aligned our nanopore DRS datasets against the transcriptome as follows
+Following a detailed [characterization of the Adenovirus AD5 transcriptome](https://www.biorxiv.org/content/10.1101/2019.12.13.876037v1), we subsequently used [minimap2](https://github.com/lh3/minimap2) to align our nanopore DRS datasets against the transcriptome as follows:

 ```
 minimap2 -t 8 -ax map-ont -p 0.99 Ad5.transcriptome.fasta dataset1.reads.fq > dataset1.aligned.sam